 At a time when money really matters, we understand the importance of providing a professional, quality service at a fair price.
 We not only want to provide that first-class service, but also value for money, with no hidden fees.

-Our conveyancing team is made up of solicitors, chartered legal executives, trainee solicitors and paralegals, and is supervised by Keith Yates who is a director and Head of Residential Property.
+Our conveyancing team is made up of solicitors, chartered legal executives, trainee solicitors and paralegals, and is supervised by James Gwilliams who is a director and Head of Residential Property, and Prayag Patel, who is Head of National Conveyancing and New Homes

 More information about the individual members of the team is available in the profiles section of our website.